iramluism/tic-tac-toe-game/docs/quickguide.md

 ## Login and Register
-Access to the endpoint. /web. e.x. `http://localhost:8080/web`.
+Type in the browser this url `http://localhost:8080` (update the host if yoe have configurated a new one) .
 You can see the login page.
 Complete the form and click on login button.
 ![Alt Img](./images/login.png)

 If you don't have any account follow the `Register` link and go to the Register page.
 Complete the form and Sign up.